 - Money Transmitter Bond

-- Several mortgage professionals must purchase a surety bond before they can be licensed to work in certain states.
+- Several mortgage professionals must purchase a mortgage license bond before they can be legally licensed to work in certain states.
 These mortgage professional include brokers, lenders, servicers and originators.

 - Notary Bond